Valdepeñas is a municipality and a city in the province of Ciudad Real, in the autonomous community of Castilla-La Mancha, Spain.

 Valdepeñas wines are among the most popular in Spain and recently in EU countries.
 In addition to the food and wine industry, there are small and medium industries located in several industrial parks.

-A part of the Don Quixote Route.
+The city is a part of the Don Quixote Route.

 Tourism and main attractions

 Iglesia Parroquial de Ntra.
 Sra. de la Asunción, from the end of the 12th century one of the most outstanding monuments of Valdepeñas.
 Located in the Plaza de España.
-Its origins can be located at the end of the 12th century and the beginning of the 13th century, being originally part of the fortress of the Knights of Calatrava.
+Its origins can be located at the end of the 12th century and the beginning of the 13th century, being originally part of the fortress of the Order of Calatrava.
 The facades has strong buttresses and several doors.
 On the south façade, the one that overlooks the Plaza de España, the “Puerta del Sol”, dating from the second half of the 15th century and dedicated to the Assumption, in the Elizabethan Gothic-flowery style, and the “Puerta de los Catechumens “, of possible Romanesque origin, which appears framed by a lintel that housed an image of the Pieta.

 Iglesia de los Trinitarios together with the Church of Our Lady of the Assumption they are the most outstanding Churches of the City of Valdepeñas.
 The current Church, belonging to the convent founded in 1596 by Juan Bautista de la Concepción, is in the classicist baroque style and was built between 1615 and 1632.
 In 1857, the complex, except for the Church, was rebuilt after its acquisition by Sister María Cándida de San Agustín, becoming the Convent of the Augustinian Mothers.